Zankoku-Okuno/ammonite/README.md

 Ammonite
 ========

+The language with more dynamism, more power, more simplicity.

 * A Lisp for people who like ML dialects,
 * An ML for people who like Lisp dialects,
 * and some extra stuff for good measure.